 A little about me

 I am a doctoral candidate in the Political Science department at Columbia University.
 My academic journey has been enriched by diverse experiences, including roles as a Research Specialist II at Princeton University’s Empirical Studies of Conflict and predictive analytics fellow at the UN OCHA’s Centre for Humanitarian Data.
-With a Master of Arts in Applied Statistics and a Data Science Concentration from Columbia University, I’ve honed my skills in leveraging advanced statistical tools for problem-solving.
-This year, I am a non-resident fellow at The Electoral Integrity Project.
-I will also spend a significant part of the Fall 2024 semester at the Weizenbaum Institute as a visiting scholar to complete my dissertation.
+Currently, I serve as a Research Fellow at the United Nations Department of Peace Operations, where I develop open-source large language models to detect and analyze disinformation campaigns.
+Previously, I worked as a Data Consultant at FiveThirtyEight, where I worked on backtesting and sensitivity analysis of Bayesian election forecasting models for improving reliability.